 REQUIREMENTS & EXPECTATIONS

 All mentors are required to have a minimum of 3 years of experience climbing/mountaineering outside.
-Group leaders must have at least 2 years of leading in their chosen topic; assistants can be less experienced but well-versed enough to be confident in answering questions and helpful to the leader.
+You must have at least 2 years of leading in their chosen topic.
 We also look for climbers who can identify safe climbing practices, who have climbed a variety of places and experiences, and have informally taught climbing skills to friends.
 Completing instructional/guided courses and/or having taught courses is a plus but not necessary.

 Questions?
 Get in touch:

 Kate Otte and Genevieve Stroebel

 Mentoring Program Administrators